 Attach the single wall vent connector to the furnace vent elbow, and fasten the vent connector to the vent elbow with at least two field-supplied, corrosion-resistant, sheet metal screws located 180° apart.

 NOTE: An accessory flue extension is available to extend from the furnace elbow to outside the furnace casing.
 See Product Data Sheet for accessory listing.
 If flue extension is used, fasten the flue extension to the vent elbow with at least two field-supplied, corrosion-resistant, sheet metal screws located 180° apart.
 Fasten the vent connector to the flue extension with at least two field-supplied, corrosion resistant sheet metal screws located 180° apart.

-- Vent the furnace with the appropriate connector as shown in Fig. 28 - 40. - Determine the correct location of the knockout to be removed. - Use a hammer and screwdriver to strike a sharp blow between the tie points and work the slug back and forth until the slug breaks free.
+- 2. Vent the furnace with the appropriate connector (see Fig. 31 Fig. 43). - 3.
+Determine the correct location of the knockout to be removed. - 4.
+Use a hammer and screwdriver to strike a sharp blow between the tie points and work the slug back and forth until the slug breaks free